tscholak/website/site/publications/picard.md

 - Dzmitry Bahdanau
 journal: "Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing"
 date: Nov 1, 2021
 tldr: "Introducing PICARD - a simple and effective constrained beam search algorithm for any language model.
-PICARD helps with generating valid code, which is useful for program synthesis and semantic parsing.
+PICARD helps to generate valid code, which is useful for program synthesis and semantic parsing.
 We achieve SoTA on both Spider and CoSQL."
 image: picard.jpg
 tags:
   items: [research, haskell]